codecyrus/cicd-learnings/PITCHME.md

 ## CI/CD

-- Continuous Integration is the practice of integrating code into a shared repository and building/testing each change automatically
+- <span style="color:#e49436">Continuous Integration</span> is the practice of integrating code into a shared repository and building/testing each change automatically
-- Continuous Delivery adds that the software can be released to production at any time, often by automatically pushing changes to a staging system.
+- <span style="color:#e49436">Continuous Delivery</span> adds that the software can be released to production at any time, often by automatically pushing changes to a staging system.
-- Continuous Deployment goes further and pushes changes to production automatically.
+- <span style="color:#e49436">Continuous Deployment</span> goes further and pushes changes to production automatically.

 +++